Need to know how to shutdown your Linux system safely using command line or how to schedule shutdown at specific time? Here’s the answer!

 Just like a shutdown, a restart can also be scheduled.
 For example, to schedule a restart for your system at 10 PM:

 sudo shutdown -r 22:00

 To schedule a system restart 30 minutes from now:

 The scheduled shutdown can be canceled anytime using the

 The command will immediately cancel the specified scheduled time of shutdown or restart.
 Keep in mind that this command cannot be used if you are immediately shutting down your system with the

 How Do I Check My Scheduled Shutdown in Linux?

-Now you are probably asking yourself: Is there any way to check if a shutdown countdown has been activated?
+You are probably asking yourself: Is there any way to check if a shutdown countdown has been activated?
 Yes, this can be achieved by using the command below:

 date -d @`cat /run/systemd/shutdown/scheduled | head -n 1 | cut -c6-15`